roser-one/sanerebels.com/about.md

 ## Manifest (Why)

 You have a methodology that works.
-You change businesses.
+You help businesses and individuals through meaningful offers.
 Solve problems.
 Create impact.
 But impact is limited by physics.
 You can only be in one room at a time.

 We don't change what you do.
 We change how it travels.
 We take expert knowledge.
 Build digital infrastructure around it.
 Service turns into product.
 It travels to a thousand places at once.
 You stay in one.